keu/docs/learn/airflow-datasets.md

     )
 ```

 Any number of datasets can be provided to the `schedule` parameter as a list.
-The DAG is triggered after all tasks that update those datasets have completed.
+The DAG is triggered after all of the datasets have received at least one update due to a producing task completing successfully.

 When you work with datasets, keep the following considerations in mind: